smcpeak/smflex/flex.md

 plus almost all of the flex flags.
-The last feature in the list refers to the fact that with `flex` you can put multiple actions on the same line, separated with semi-colons, while with *lex,* the following
+The last feature in the list refers to the fact that with `flex` you can put multiple actions on the same line, separated with semi-colons, while with `lex`, the following

         foo    handle_foo(); ++num_foos_seen;